 Japanese Kata in Competition

 Though perhaps not as thrilling to watch as the sparring matches at a tournament, karate katas make an appearance in competitions as well and are still impressive to watch.
 The participant is judged not only on the flawlessness and strength of their technique but also their fighting spirit and focus (often referred to as attitude).
 Judging is based 70% on technique and 30% on athletic prowess.
+Curious about the detailed karate rules, check out this article.

 Competitors usually compete in pairs.
 One wears a blue belt, the other a red.
 The 5-judge panel uses a blue and red flag system to choose the winner.